wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Query the alerts
 ----------------

-In Kibana, click on the upper-left menu icon to open the options, and under the **Kibana** section select **Discover**.
-On the search bar add filters to query the alerts.
+In Kibana, click on the upper-left menu icon to open the options and select **Discover**.
+On the search bar, add filters to query the alerts.

 - ``syscheck.path: "{path_to_the_modified_file}"``